fbpx

 what helps fibromyalgia pain

 If you’re experiencing fibromyalgia symptoms, you may feel like you’ll try anything to get relief.
-You may have tried lots of recommendations but can’t pinpoint what helps.
+You may have tried lots of recommendations but can’t pinpoint what helps fibromyalgia pain, or other symptoms like fatigue and brain fog.

 The difficulty with fibromyalgia symptoms is that they can vary from day to day, as if you’re turning a volume control knob up or down.
 At one point in time, the pain might not be so bad, but when that volume dial turns up, the fibromyalgia pain can become intense.
 This has probably left you thinking, what can I turn to during these flareups that actually helps?